 Brandon has developed and conducted training sessions on a number of topics for both faculty members and technical staff, and enjoys bridging the gap between complex technologies and people.

-Laura Zarrow, Project Director of the Innovation Group has spent her career implementing new academic programs and systems to advance educational goals and institutional health.
+Laura Zarrow, Executive Director for Lifelong Learning, has spent her career implementing new academic programs and systems to advance educational goals and institutional health.
 She most recently served as the Dean of the Lyme Academy of Fine Arts after spending 15 years at The University of the Arts as the Assistant and then Associate Provost.

 Her work has included leading the complete integration of technology for teaching, learning and creative practice; multiple strategic plans; self study and assessment practices; admissions and academic advising; faculty advancement; development and implementation of institutional websites and online repositories of information, and curriculum innovation and evaluation.
 She has developed and implemented special events, including symposia, commissioned performances, and the UArts Presidential Inauguration.